Zipcoder/reveal-slides-light/md/intro-to-algorithms-1.md

 -

 ##Linear search(continued)

-...even stuff

--
--
-#Linear search(continued)

-Linear search is rarely used practically because other search algorithms such as the binary search algorithm and hash tables allow significantly faster searching in comparison.
+Linear search is rarely used practically because other search algorithms, (such as the binary search algorithm and hash tables) allow significantly faster searching in comparison.

 -
 -